 What affects and controls people's health is complex.
-Within the framework for health enhancing work, it is social factors such as societal organisation, living conditions, living standard and habits28 which determine the health of individuals. it is important in this context to highlight factors that are important for how health among migrants with nonnormative abilities is affected of, for example, how the situation was in their home country, trauma that they have been subjected to during their flight, as well as the organisation of the reception process in Sweden.
-These factors are, also mentioned in a compilation made within the delegation for cooperation between the authorities and the Swedish Association of Local Authorities and Regions, under the working group focused on health and newcomers' establishment29.
+Within the framework for health enhancing work, it is social factors such as societal organisation, living conditions, living standard and habits28 which determine the health of individuals.
+It is important in this context to highlight factors that are important for how health among migrants with non-normative abilities is affected of, for example, how the situation was in their home country, trauma that they have been subjected to during their flight, as well as the organisation of the reception process in Sweden.